rhelmer/update-server/README.md

 }
 ```

-The client sends back the server-defined request ID, allowing tracking
+The client sends back the server-defined request ID, which the server will record.
-of individual updates.
-The server will record these in to the database.